etnc/linked-drugs/OpenRefine Transformer/README.md

 # OpenRefine Transformation Script

 A JSON file which contains a set of actions to be executed over the source drug data CSV file.
-The actions can be applied and executed in OpenRefine [1] + the RDF extension, or in LODRefine [2] and BatchRefine [3], which contain the extension by default
+The actions can be applied and executed in OpenRefine [1] + the RDF extension, or in LODRefine [2] and BatchRefine [3], which contain the extension by default.

 It contains three actions: